DiCaprio's wildlife charity auction brings in $38.8 million

-NEW YORK Actor Leonardo DiCaprio and Christie's auction house raised $38.8 million (25.4 million pounds) through a charity art auction and donations, Christie's said on Tuesday, with proceeds to benefit environmental and conservation causes.
+NEW YORK Actor Leonardo DiCaprio and Christie's auction house raised $38.8 million through a charity art auction and donations, Christie's said on Tuesday, with proceeds to benefit environmental and conservation causes.

 A $5 million matching donation for three of the lots and additional gifts from donors brought the overall total to $38.8 million for The Leonardo DiCaprio Foundation, according to Christie's.